 Tip: When in doubt, look for ways to remove items from the checklist.
 Gathering irrelevant or low value data will only make life harder for you and your staff.

-Make reviewing your inspection reports and checklists easy with mobile forms.
+Reviewing your inspection reports and checklists easy with a mobile inspection app.